 Individual: Within a contact record, you may have one or more individuals.
 These are the people that make up a contact household, or who serve as points of contact with a particular organization.
 Virtuous CRM does require each contact record to have at least one individual.
 If you do not have contact names for some of your corporate or foundation contacts, you may enter “Default Contact” or another placeholder value as the primary individual’s name, though we strongly recommend identifying individuals within your constituent organizations.
 Remember, at Virtuous, we are all about nurturing relationships with your givers.

 Lapsed: The Lapsed marker in Virtuous is a System Tag, meaning it is automatically applied or removed based on the data in a Contact record.
-Contacts may be marked as Lapsed if they meet either of the following criteria: 1) No gifts greater than $0 in the last 12 months OR 2) Active Pledge or Recurring Gift with any missed Payment.
+Contacts may be marked as Lapsed if they meet either of the following criteria: 1) No gifts greater than $0 in the last 12 months OR 2) Active Recurring Gift with any missed Payment.
 Note that even if a Giver has made a recent gift, they may still be identified as Lapsed if they have missed a Pledge payment.

 Lead Form: Users with Virtuous Giving have the option to create lead forms and embed them on their website.
 These forms can be used for email or newsletter signups, or even to collect details from site visitors who might be interested in volunteering.
 These forms can be customized in Virtuous Marketing, and web developers can further customize the look and feel of any form by assigning css classes to any field.

 Legacy ID: This would be the unique ID number assigned to a contact in your previous database.
 These ID numbers are used in the data migration process, as a way to match up contacts and giver information.
 Only contacts imported via the legacy contact import tool will have a Legacy ID.